 - mental anguish

 - additional medical bills, and

 (Learn more about Damages in Medical Malpractice Cases.)

 A wide variety of situations can lead to a medical malpractice claim -- from a doctor leaving a sponge in a patient's stomach during an operation to failing to tell a patient that a prescribed drug might cause heart failure.
 Most medical malpractice claims fall into one of these categories:

 Failure to diagnose.
 If a competent doctor would have discovered the patient's illness or made a different diagnosis, which in turn would have led to a better outcome than the one actually achieved, then the patient may have a viable medical malpractice claim.

 Improper treatment.
 If a doctor treats the patient in a way that no other competent doctor would, the patient could have a medical malpractice claim.
 In a similar vein, it may also be malpractice if the doctor selects the appropriate treatment but administers it incompetently.

 Failure to warn a patient of known risks.
 Doctors have a duty to warn patients of known risks of a procedure or course of treatment -- this is known as the duty of informed consent.
 If a patient, once properly informed of possible risks, would have elected not to go through with the procedure, the doctor may be liable for medical malpractice if the patient is injured by the procedure (in a way that the doctor should have warned could happen).
-(To learn more about informed consent, read Nolo's article Medical Malpractice: Informed Consent.)
+(To learn more, read Nolo's article Medical Malpractice: Informed Consent.)